-This post has been updated 20 June 2014.
-I have tweaked the colours slightly but the principles are the same.
-Lots of people come to this post so I thought it best to amend the original.
+This post has been updated November 2017.
+I have tweaked the colours slightly from the previous version (2014) but the principles are the same.

 A couple of general comments first: